What is garlic?

 Garlic reduces the normal clotting tendency of platelets (particles in the blood that help stop bleeding).
 Because garlic stops microorganisms (such as bacteria) from reproducing, it has some antiseptic and antibacterial effects.
 Proponents also claim that garlic can

-Reduce low-density lipoprotein (LDL) cholesterol levels Overview of Cholesterol and Lipid Disorders The body needs fats for growth and energy.
+Reduce low-density lipoprotein (LDL) cholesterol levels Overview of Cholesterol and Lipid Disorders The body needs fats (lipids) for growth and energy.
 It also uses them to synthesize hormones and other substances needed for the body’s activities.
-The body may deposit excess fat in blood vessels and... read more
+The body may deposit excess fat in blood vessels... read more

 Reduce the risk of cancers, particularly gastrointestinal cancers

 Does garlic work?

 The strongest evidence available for garlic supplementation, specifically AGE, is for lowering blood pressure.
 In large doses, garlic can reduce systolic and diastolic blood pressure slightly.

 The effect of garlic on lowering cholesterol has been inconsistent, but studies have shown it lowers levels of total cholesterol and low-density lipoprotein (LDL)—the bad—cholesterol, probably enough to meaningfully decrease risks of heart problems such as heart attacks.

 Scientific evidence for either garlic intake and garlic supplement use shows limited or no protection against cancer.

 A meta-analysis of 7 studies shows that garlic may lower fasting blood sugar levels.

 Most studies have used aged garlic extracts.
 Preparations formulated to have little or no odor may be inactive and need to be studied.